 Mr. New Hampshire Male America

 I was diagnosed with a learning disability growing up.
 I am not sure I was learning disabled as much as it was mental illness.
-As I look back on my youth it makes so much sense – the bi-polar, but how can you fix or treat what you don’t know?
+As I look back on my youth it makes so much sense – I wasn’t learning disabled.
+That was a label given to me.
+It took years to figure out, but I was diagnosed with bi-polar type 2, which is often confused with ADHD, but how can you fix or treat what you don’t know?

-The defining life changing moment in my whole life is the moment I was diagnosed by my psychiatrist with mental illness.
-I am a man that proudly lives with major depression, bi-polar type 2, and PTSD.
+It took many years, many failures, many setbacks to finally realize I was the problem.
+In my adult years, I started therapy because I needed to find out what role I played in the misfortunes.
+It was in the years of therapy and counseling that I truly grew and became the person that was going to be the solution and invest in my mental health.
+I aspired to be the man that I wanted to be and things started to change, but I had to change.
+I was diagnosed by my psychiatrist as a man living with mental illness.
+I am a man that proudly lived with major depression, bi-polar type 2, and PTSD.
 I say proudly because the moment I was diagnosed was an answer to so many questions I had about my life, my failures, my mistakes, and other major situations in my life.
 I accepted it proudly and knew I wasn’t going to be a victim of mental illness, but I was going to be a victor and not be ashamed.

 The first thing I did was apologize to a lot of people I have hurt.